Contribution Guidelines

 • End to End Test, the PR must pass all end to end tests.

-You can add reviewers from the code owners list to your PR.
+You can tag or add reviewers from the code owners list to your PR.

 • Feel free to reach out to OPEA maintainers for support.